davidbremner/java-fundamentals/README.md

 # CodingNomads Java Fundamentals

-This project contains a variety of textbook examples and labs focused on Java labs_examples.fundamentals.
+This project contains a variety of textbook examples and labs focused on Java labs_examples.fundamentals - edit #1!

 ## Getting Started